How is Zeffy free?

 How to Be the Best Executive Director in a Nonprofit Organization: 3 Must-Have Skills

 An ED is an invaluable asset to any business, whether a profit-based company or a nonprofit organization.
-To be effective in their role and bring significant changes to nonprofits' growth, they must have the right skills.
+To be an effective nonprofit executive director and bring significant changes to nonprofits' growth, they must have the right skills.

 Let's examine a few important qualities that are found in the job description of executive director.